maitree7/Fintech_Case_Study_14_March/README.md

 ## BUSINESS ACTIVITIES

-**Problem in existing Financial Lending Industry**
+### Problem in existing Financial Lending Industry
 * **`Less Flexibility in Lending`**' Because of financial regulations in place, those with lower credit scores have a harder time obtaining a loan
 * **`Slower Application Process`** Because there are so many rules, regulations, and face-to-face meetings to fill out paperwork and submit documents, the application time is slower and more tedious than with digital lenders.
 Digital lenders have a more streamlined approach but still follow the same process to identify the most qualified borrowers with the least amount of hassle.
 * **`Inconvenience`** Banks are typically only open during standard business hours, which makes it hard for many working people, especially on time sensitive banking matters.
 * **`Processing Costs & Fees`** Processing Cost / Loan Application Fees is a fee charged to a potential borrower for processing an application for a loan and are intended to pay for all the costs of the process of loan approval.

-**Intended Market**
+### Intended Market

 Crypto backed lending is not a product, company or any organization.
 It’s  innovative technology, a technology that has  disrupted the traditional financial lending market

-Crypto backed lending sector overall is approx. $5B in value As per the report from [BlockCrypto](https://www.theblockcrypto.com/linked/36152/crypto-lending-sector-hits-nearly-5b-in-value-but-lenders-earn-less-than-2-interest-report), below are the details about crypto lending sector overall:
+Crypto backed lending sector overall is approx. $5B in value SALT Lending market cap is $6.6M in value

+As per the report from "coinmarketcap", below are the details about crypto lending sector overall:
   ![Cryptolending_market](Images/Cryptolending_market.png)

-**SALT Lending Process**
+### SALT Lending Process

+#### Loan Process

 Users buy membership to the Salt Lending platform by purchasing Salt, which is the platform's cryptocurrency.